GoogleCloudPlatform/terraform-google-cloudsqlnetworking/examples/1.Host-Service-Project/readme.md

     subnetwork_name        = "cloudsql-easy-subnet"
     ```

-2. This example creates new network and subnetwork with the provided cidr range.
+2. This example creates new network and subnetwork with the provided CIDR.
     ```
     host_project_id        = "<GCP-HOST-PROJECT-ID>"
     service_project_id     = "<GCP-SERVICE-PROJECT-ID>"